 Great Day Trips to New Jersey State Parks and Forests

-We've picked nine destinations that are perfect for a fun-filled day trip, where hiking, biking, swimming, and boating are just some of the fun outdoor activities to enjoy.
+We've picked nine destinations that are perfect for a fun-filled day trip, where hiking, biking, and swimming are just some of the fun outdoor activities to enjoy.
 Add acres of gorgeous scenery and some wildlife-spotting, and NJ state parks and forests make for an ideal day of family fun in the fresh air.

 High Point State Park – Sussex County

 This is the highest point in New Jersey, at 1,803 feet above sea level.
 Best known for its monument and 20-acre swimming hole, Lake Marcia, High Point gives visitors a chance to see three states from the top of its 220-foot-tall obelisk.
-Glimpses of the Catskills, Pocono Mountains, and Wallkill River Valley can be seen from the top of the monument.
+Glimpses of he Catskills, Pocono Mountains, and Wallkill River Valley can be seen from the top of the monument.
 There are lakes and streams stocked with trout and small-mouth bass, and more than 50 miles of hiking trails.

 Jenny Jump State Forest – Warren County

 Jenny Jump is the perfect name for this state forest, as kids can jump off the flat boulders that line the 11 miles of trails.
-When glaciers receded from Jenny Jump mountain 21,000 years ago, they gouged through New Jersey and caused much damage and sediment in this area.
-There are some unusual rock formations carved out by the glacier that give Jenny Jump some personality, and unique photo ops.
-For stargazers, The United Astronomy Clubs of NJ (UACNJ) provides public programs on Saturday evenings from April through October, from 8 to 10pm, in which an astronomy presentation is followed by an observing session, weather-permitting.
+When glaciers receded from Jenny Jump 21,000 years ago, they gouged through New Jersey and caused much damage and sediment in this area.
+There are some unusual rock formations carved out by the glacier giving Jenny Jump some personality, and unique photo ops.
+For stargazers, The United Astronomy Clubs of NJ (UACNJ) provides public programs on Saturday evenings from April through October, from 8-10pm, in which an astronomy presentation is followed by an observing session, weather-permitting.
 Stop at Hot Dog Johnny’s in Buttzville (yes, Buttzville—your kids will laugh when you drive through this tiny town), and try some of the state’s best hot dogs and fresh buttermilk.